cullophid/barely-functional/README.md

 ```

 ### values :: Object -> [a]
-Returns a list of all values in the given Object.
+Returns a list of all values in the given object.

 ```js
 _.values({x: 1, y: 2, x: 3})
 // => [1, 2, 3]
 ```

-## 2.1Kb is too big!
+## 2.2Kb is too big!
 basic.js is just 1.1KB.
 It contains all the native es5/es6 functions as well as curry and compose.

 ```js